* This is the Consumer Version. *

 Doctors also ask about disorders that may be associated with OSA, particularly high blood pressure, heart disorders, stroke, acid reflux, atrial fibrillation (an abnormal heart rhythm), depression, and diabetes.
 They ask about the amount of alcohol the person drinks, including how close to bedtime the person drinks it.
 Whether the person takes any sedating or muscle-relaxing drugs is also important.

-Doctors also inspect the nose and mouth for signs of airway obstruction and risk factors for snoring—for example, nasal polyps, chronic nasal congestion, a high and arched palate, a jaw that is small or farther back than normal, and an enlarged tongue, tonsils, or uvula (the structure that hangs down at the back of the throat).
+Doctors also inspect the nose and mouth for signs of airway obstruction and risk factors for snoring—for example, nasal polyps, a deviated septum, chronic nasal congestion, a high and arched palate, a jaw that is small or farther back than normal, and an enlarged tongue, tonsils, or uvula (the structure that hangs down at the back of the throat).
 Doctors measure blood pressure because OSA is more likely when blood pressure is high.

 Although doctors are not able to predict risk precisely, the more risk factors and warning signs people have, the greater their risk of OSA.